 Eczema: Linked to depression and anxiety

 The dry, itchy, red patches of this condition may show up on areas like your neck or inner elbows.
-It’s incredibly common—30 million Americans have eczema—and while it most often appears as a kid, adults can develop it, too.
-One surprise though is the toll it takes on your mental health, says board-certified dermatologist Jonathan Silverberg, MD, PhD, an assistant professor in dermatology at the Northwestern University Feinberg School of Medicine in Chicago.
+It’s incredibly common—more than 30 million Americans have eczema—and while it most often first appears in children, adults can develop it, too.
+One surprise, though, is the toll it can take on your mental health, says board-certified dermatologist Jonathan Silverberg, MD, PhD, an assistant professor in dermatology at the Northwestern University Feinberg School of Medicine.
 “Many patients feel like they’re in a bad mood or they have major depressive disorder.
 They don’t make the connection that a lot of it stems from having a skin disease,” he says.
-Treating eczema (like with a prescription topical medication) can relieve bothersome symptoms like itching that disturbs sleep and reduces the stress you may feel about the disease, which in turn, can be a boon to your psyche.
-Check out these 6 other skin conditions that get worse when you’re stressed!
+Treating eczema (with a prescription topical medication, for example) can relieve symptoms like itching that disturb sleep.
+That in turn can reduce the stress you may feel about the disease.

 Psoriasis: Associated with heart disease

-This autoimmune system causes raised, rough, scaly patches on your skin, according to the National Psoriasis Foundation.
-It’s also related to some serious health issues.
-The Foundation points out that research shows sufferers with a severe form of the disease are 58 percent more likely to have a “major cardiac event” and 43 percent more likely to have a stroke.
+This autoimmune disease causes raised, rough, scaly patches on your skin, according to the National Psoriasis Foundation.
+It also can be related to some serious health issues.
+The foundation points out that research shows people with a severe form of psoriasis are 58 percent more likely to have a “major cardiac event” and 43 percent more likely to have a stroke.
 “There may be certain inflammatory markers involved in both psoriasis and the development of plaque in arteries,” says Dr. Silverberg.
-It may also have to do with the strong meds that patients often have to take to control the disease that contribute to side effects, adds Marie Jhin, MD, board certified dermatologist in San Francisco.
-And make sure you know these everyday habits that are wrecking your skin.
+It also may have to do with the strong medications that patients often have to take to control the disease that contribute to side effects, adds Marie Jhin, MD, board-certified dermatologist in San Francisco.

 Rosacea: May be connected to Alzheimer’s

-Of the 16 million Americans with rosacea—a condition marked by skin redness and flushing—most aren’t being treated because they have no idea they have it, says the National Rosacea Society.
-So it’s even more worrisome to know that those folks wouldn’t be clued into new findings: the condition is linked to a 28 percent increased risk of dementia in women, per 2016 research in the Annals of Neurology.
-It’s emerging research, but if you have rosacea—especially if you’re over age 60, the study notes—you should talk to your doc about any cognitive problems you’re experiencing.
-For clearer skin, never, ever do these 12 things to your skin.
+Of the 16 million Americans with rosacea—a condition marked by skin redness and flushing—most aren’t receiving treatment because they don’t know they have it, according to the National Rosacea Society.
+The skin condition is linked to a 28 percent increased risk of dementia in women, per 2016 research in the Annals of Neurology.
+It’s emerging research, but if you have rosacea—especially if you’re over 60, the study notes—you should talk to your doctor about any cognitive problems you’re experiencing.

-This skin condition leads to loss of pigment in the skin, explains Courtney Schadt, MD, assistant professor in dermatology at the University of Louisville.
+This skin condition leads to loss of pigment in the skin, explains Courtney Schadt, MD, assistant professor of dermatology at the University of Louisville.
 “It’s caused by the immune system attacking the cells in the skin that make the pigment called melanin,” she explains.
 It, too, may share similar pathways as other autoimmune conditions, most commonly thyroid disease.
 “I screen all patients for symptoms of these other conditions, and do blood work if needed,” says Dr. Schadt.
-If necessary, encourage your derm to do the same.
-Here are the 8 signs of disease that are written all over your face.
+If necessary, encourage your dermatologist to do the same.

 Skin cancer: Raises risk for other cancers

 If you’ve beaten a melanoma diagnosis, you never want to hear the “C” word again.
 But, as the American Cancer Society notes, melanoma survivors are at an increased risk for another skin cancer as well as other seemingly non-related cancers like breast cancer, prostate cancer, and kidney cancer.
-In fact, one study in the American Journal of Epidemiology uncovered a more than two-fold increased risk for breast cancer in women over age 60.
 To lower your risk of a secondary cancer, the ACS suggests taking these smart steps: be vigilant about limiting UV exposure, stay active, eat a healthy plant-based diet, and stick to one alcoholic drink per day (two for men).
-Don’t miss the 9 reasons why you’re having skin problems.

 Dry, itchy skin: Associated with ADHD